AckerlyXu/heima/articles/storage/storage-security-guide.md

-<properties
+---
-    pageTitle="Azure Storage security guide | Azure"
+title: Azure Storage security guide | Azure
-    description="Details the many methods of securing Azure Storage, including but not limited to RBAC, Storage Service Encryption, Client-side Encryption, SMB 3.0, and Azure Disk Encryption." services="storage"
+description: Details the many methods of securing Azure Storage, including but not limited to RBAC, Storage Service Encryption, Client-side Encryption, SMB 3.0, and Azure Disk Encryption.
-    documentationcenter=".net"
-    author="robinsh"
-    manager="timlt"
-    editor="tysonn" />
-<tags
-    ms.assetid="6f931d94-ef5a-44c6-b1d9-8a3c9c327fb2"
-    ms.service="storage"
-    ms.workload="storage"
-    ms.tgt_pltfrm="na"
-    ms.devlang="dotnet"
-    ms.topic="article"
-    ms.date="12/08/2016"
-    wacn.date=""
-    ms.author="robinsh" />
+services: storage
+documentationcenter: .net
+author: robinsh
+manager: timlt
+editor: tysonn

+ms.assetid: 6f931d94-ef5a-44c6-b1d9-8a3c9c327fb2
+ms.service: storage
+ms.workload: storage
+ms.tgt_pltfrm: na
+ms.devlang: dotnet
+ms.topic: article
+ms.date: 12/08/2016
+wacn.date: ''
+ms.author: robinsh
+---

 #Azure Storage security guide

 ##Overview

 Azure Storage provides a comprehensive set of security capabilities which together enable developers to build secure applications.
 The storage account itself can be secured using Role-Based Access Control and Azure Active Directory.
-Data can be secured in transit between an application and Azure by using [Client-Side Encryption](/documentation/articles/storage-client-side-encryption/), HTTPS, or SMB 3.0.
-Data can be set to be automatically encrypted when written to Azure Storage using [Storage Service Encryption (SSE)](/documentation/articles/storage-service-encryption/).
+Data can be secured in transit between an application and Azure by using [Client-Side Encryption](./storage-client-side-encryption.md), HTTPS, or SMB 3.0.
+Data can be set to be automatically encrypted when written to Azure Storage using [Storage Service Encryption (SSE)](./storage-service-encryption.md).
 OS and Data disks used by virtual machines can be set to be encrypted using [Azure Disk Encryption](/documentation/articles/azure-security-disk-encryption/).
-Delegated access to the data objects in Azure Storage can be granted using [Shared Access Signatures](/documentation/articles/storage-dotnet-shared-access-signature-part-1/).
+Delegated access to the data objects in Azure Storage can be granted using [Shared Access Signatures](./storage-dotnet-shared-access-signature-part-1.md).

 This article will provide an overview of each of these security features that can be used with Azure Storage.
 Links are provided to articles that will give details of each feature so you can easily do further investigation on each topic.

 Here are the topics to be covered in this article:

 * [Management Plane Security](#management-plane-security) – Securing your Storage Account

   The management plane consists of the resources used to manage your storage account.
 In this section, we’ll talk about the Azure Resource Manager deployment model and how to use Role-Based Access Control (RBAC) to control access to your storage accounts.
 We will also talk about managing your storage account keys and how to regenerate them.
 * [Data Plane Security](#data-plane-security) – Securing Access to Your Data

   In this section, we’ll look at allowing access to the actual data objects in your Storage account, such as blobs, files, queues, and tables, using Shared Access Signatures and Stored Access Policies.
 We will cover both service-level SAS and account-level SAS.
 We’ll also see how to limit access to a specific IP address (or range of IP addresses), how to limit the protocol used to HTTPS, and how to revoke a Shared Access Signature without waiting for it to expire.
 * [Encryption in Transit](#encryption-in-transit)

   This section discusses how to secure data when you transfer it into or out of Azure Storage.
 We’ll talk about the recommended use of HTTPS and the encryption used by SMB 3.0 for Azure File Shares.
 We will also take a look at Client-side Encryption, which enables you to encrypt the data before it is transferred into Storage in a client application, and to decrypt the data after it is transferred out of Storage.
 * [Encryption at Rest](#encryption-at-rest)

   We will talk about Storage Service Encryption (SSE), and how you can enable it for a storage account, resulting in your block blobs, page blobs, and append blobs being automatically encrypted when written to Azure Storage.
 We will also look at how you can use Azure Disk Encryption and explore the basic differences and cases of Disk Encryption versus SSE versus Client-Side Encryption.
 We will briefly look at FIPS compliance for U.S. Government computers.
 * Using [Storage Analytics](#storage-analytics) to audit access of Azure Storage

   This section discusses how to find information in the storage analytics logs for a request.
 We’ll take a look at real storage analytics log data and see how to discern whether a request is made with the Storage account key, with a Shared Access signature, or anonymously, and whether it succeeded or failed.
 * [Enabling Browser-Based Clients using CORS](#Cross-Origin-Resource-Sharing-CORS)

   This section talks about how to allow cross-origin resource sharing (CORS).
 We’ll talk about cross-domain access, and how to handle it with the CORS capabilities built into Azure Storage.

 ##Management Plane Security